robzach/spookyEyes/readme.md

 Wire the 5.6kΩ resistor so one leg goes into the long column marked with the minus sign, and the other leg goes into any unused row.

-Wire the photoresistor so that one leg goes into the long column marked with the plus sign, and the other leg is in the same row the resistor plugs into.
+Then, wire the photoresistor so that one leg goes into the long column marked with the plus sign, and the other leg is in the same row the resistor plugs into.

 Use a jumper wire to connect that shared row to ATTiny `pin A2`.